robertthiesmeier/robertthiesmeier.github.io/index.md

 ## Selected publications

-For a full list of bibliography, see [here](https://scholar.google.com/citations?hl=de&user=ZYiVa1IAAAAJ).
+For a full list of publications, please see [here](publications.md).

 ### Methodological research